daniel-wong-dfinity-org/signed-reply-proof-of-concept/README.md

-The important steps is that this shows are
+The important steps that this shows are

 1. Online phase:
     1. Calling a canister method.